 - a. because it costs a fortune, so you can look out for special offers

-- b. because you know what you’re getting and you can get the factor you need – some resorts don’t go very high on sun factor.
+- b. because you know what you’re getting and can get the factor you need – some resorts don’t go very high on the SPF factor.

-And my final tip… only take the toiletries you can’t live without.
+And my final toiletries tip… only take the toiletries you can’t live without.

 Buy everything else when you get there.

-I have a strange liking for visiting foreign pharmacies and supermarkets, it always feels like such a novelty to have an almond scented shower gel or tropical smelling conditioner.
+I have a strange liking for visiting foreign pharmacies and supermarkets.

 - Tablets + charger